Growing Parsley: Parsley grows year-round in suitable warm temperatures with good light, indoors or outdoors.

 In a wildflower garden, parsley blooms vibrantly in the sunlight.
 The blooms lift high in the air and are very visible in the plants.
 The blooms have a familiar appearance and blooms from Spring through Fall.

 In a patio garden, parsley enhances a window or window seal garden with high-reaching blooms in long periods of sunlight.
 The plants are still edible prior to going to seed.
 Once seeds form (plant is not edible), save seeds to start new annual plants for wildflower displays and annual herb gardens.

-Parsley can grow year round in suitable warm temperatures with good light, in both indoor and outdoor settings.
+Parsley can grow year-round in suitable warm temperatures with good light, in both indoor and outdoor settings.